chahatmandviwala-alt/PortfolioTracker/README.md

 python -c "import secrets; print(secrets.token_urlsafe(32))"
 ```

-14. In your project directory go open: ./streamit/secrets.example.toml
+14. In your project directory open file: ./streamit/secrets.example.toml

 15. Edit the secrets.example.toml file with the information obtianed in steps 11 to 13